 The survey was conducted in a hospital setting and by health workers, thus introducing courtesy bias due to women’s fear of aftermaths and non-confidentiality of their responses.
 Normalization of D&A during childbirth and fear of indicting health workers may have led to socially desirable responses.
 These could have resulted in underestimation of D&A during childbirth in both facilities.
-To mitigate this, different domains of D&A during childbirth were thoroughly explained andwomen were encouraged to give sincere responses.
+To mitigate this, different domains of D&A during childbirth were thoroughly explained and women were encouraged to give sincere responses.
 They were also assured of confidentiality and non-penalization for their responses.

 Recall bias could have affected responses, given that the study was conducted from childbirth to 14 weeks thereafter.
-Conversely, a short recall period may lead to underreporting as women may be too fatigued to accurately relate their birth experiences.A longer recall period affords more time for women to recollect and correctly report their experiences.
-On the other hand, women may tend to forget these experiences as the newborn develops well.45 Involvement of the researcher and other health providers in data collection may have introduced observer biaspossibly underestimating the burden of D&A during childbirth.The researchers, however, were not directly involved in maternity care and were trained on data collectiontechniques.
+Conversely, a short recall period may lead to underreporting as women may be too fatigued to accurately relate their birth experiences.
+A longer recall period affords more time for women to recollect and correctly report their experiences.
+On the other hand, women may tend to forget these experiences as the newborn develops well.45 Involvement of the researcher and other health providers in data collection may have introduced observer bias possibly underestimating the burden of D&A during childbirth.
+The researchers, however, were not directly involved in maternity care and were trained on data collection techniques.
 Finally, this study was conducted in only two facilities offering specialist care and given the age and educational profiles of the participants, it may not be generalizable to lower levels of care and the general population.

 Conclusion